Dhii/placeholder-template-abstract/README.md

 ### Traits
 - [`ReplaceTokensCapableTrait`] - Replaces tokens in a string with their corresponding values from a container, according to the token start and end.
+Allows normalization of token key into format used in container.
 - [`NormalizeTokenDelimiterCapableTrait`] - Normalizes token delimiters, like token start and end, making sure value type is correct.
 - [`TokenStartAwareTrait`] - Awareness of a token start delimiter.
 - [`TokenEndAwareTrait`] - Awareness of a token end delimiter.